Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 That's true.

-But the funny part will be is that these kinds of people would have also voted for it.
+But the funny part will be that these kinds of people would have also voted for it.

-That's a very dark bit of sugar for the pill there, isn't it?
+That's a very dark bit of sugar for the pill, there, isn't it?

 I do what I can.

-It is indeed for everyone because humane.
+It is indeed for everyone.

 It just is.